bloom-housing/bloom/backend/core/README.md

 ### Setting up your local environment variables

 Operational configuration the service is read from environment variables.
 Copy `.env.template` to `.env` and edit the settings specific to your development environment.
-Make sure the Database URL matches your Postgres configuration.
+Make sure the Database URL and Test Database URL match your Postgres configuration.

 ### Installing Postgres